 In historic Eatonville, just 15 minutes west of Winter Park, explore the works of celebrated author Zora Neale Hurston (Their Eyes Were Watching God) and artists of African descent at the Zora Neale Hurston National Museum, aka The Hurston.
 There's no set admission fee, but donations are encouraged.
-Eatonville also hosts the annual Zora Neale Hurston Festival of the Arts and Humanities, aka ZORA!™ Festival, a week-long celebration with several events that are free to attend.
-It traditionally takes place in late January and early February.
+Eatonville also hosts the annual Zora Neale Hurston Festival of the Arts and Humanities, aka ZORA!™ Festival, a month-long celebration with several events that are free to attend.
+It traditionally takes place in January.